shijij/OSX_EFI_Asus_Z490_MAXIMUS_FORMULA/README.md

 * Most USB ports (Speed test not performed)

 ## Problems:
-* Sidecar is not working(was able to find, but timed out), WIP
-* iGPU is not working.
-(Nothing about the EFI, this motherboard does not support igpu, even in headless mode.
-The igpu is not powered.
-I can't find the igpu in Windows as well.
-No igpu related settings in BIOS)
+* iGPU and Sidecar are not working. due to the nature of this motherboard design.

 ## Known bugs
 #### Conditionally No Sound from ALC1220